 provide opportunities for participation of migrant parents in the educational activities of their children.

-Safe Place For Newborns Act Instruction Model Policy
+Safe Place For Newborns Act Instruction Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.